 Proposals requesting funds for research infrastructure improvement may include support for academic, for-profit, and non-profit organizations, as well as individuals employed by such organizations (for additional details, see next paragraph).
-Cooperative programs among research universities within EPSCoR jurisdictions or between a jurisdiction's research universities and predominantly undergraduate institutions, especially minority serving institutions, qualify for EPSCoR support.
+Cooperative programs among research universities within EPSCoR jurisdictions or between a jurisdiction's research universities and predominately undergraduate institutions, especially minority serving institutions, qualify for EPSCoR support and are encouraged.

 In all cases, the Project Director and Principal Investigators of proposed EPSCoR projects must be affiliated with research universities, agencies, or organizations within the participant jurisdiction.
 In addition, the Project Director must be the lead Principal Investigator and be employed by the fiscal agent/proposing organization.
-Whereas the proposed project may employ collaborations between EPSCoR and non-EPSCoR including international participants, EPSCoR funding can only be requested and used for the EPSCoR-based components.
-In addition, all activities carried out under an EPSCoR award are subject to the restrictions concerning eligible science, technology, engineering, and mathematics disciplines and activities detailed in the NSF Proposal and Award Policy and Procedures Guide (PAPPG) found on the NSF website.
+Whereas the proposed project may employ collaborations between EPSCoR and non-EPSCoR jurisdictions including international participants, EPSCoR funding must only be requested for and expended in EPSCoR jurisdictions.
+EPSCoR funding may not be used to support participants from non-EPSCoR jurisdictions, whether it be through a formal or informal mechanism including, but not limited to, research experiences, internships, workshops, summer camps, or outreach activities.
+(This restriction does not preclude the involvement of non-EPSCoR participants when their participation does not incur significant, additional costs).